wow-actions/label-commands/README.md

-# Label Actions
+# Label Commands

-> Github action to perform actions when issues or pull requests are labeled or unlabeled.
+> Github action to perform commands when issues or pull requests are labeled or unlabeled.

 ## How It Works

-This Github Action performs certain actions when an issue or pull request is labeled or unlabeled.
-The following actions are supported:
+This Github Action performs certain commands when an issue or pull request is labeled or unlabeled.
+The following commands are supported:

 - Post a comment (`comment` option)
 - Close (`close` option)
 - Reopen (`open` option)
 - Lock with an optional lock reason (`lock` and `lockReason` options)
 - Unlock (`unlock` option)
+- Add or remove labels (`labels` option), label prefixed with `-` will be removed, other label will be added.

 ## Usage

-Create `.github/workflows/label-actions.yml` in the default branch:
+Create `.github/workflows/label-commands.yml` in the default branch:

 ```yaml
 name: Label Actions